YourMobileGeek/100DaysOfCode2019/README.md

 * Day 73
   > Made a representation of Langton's ant.
 Its a repo here.
 Nowhere near complete yet.
 Also, maybe i will try to complete the module of GHCE.
 Let's see.

+* Day 74
+  > Langton's ant representation working now.
+The mistake was initialising the array in the wrong way.
+I made static copies of each of the 2nd dimension.
+Fixed now